Any questions?

 • Q: How long will it take for my printed certificate to reach me?

 Your printed certificate can take up to four weeks to arrive.
-It will be delivered via a courier service and we will send you an email with tracking details once the certificate has been collected from our office and is on its way to you.
+It will be delivered via a courier service and you will receive an email with tracking details once the certificate has been collected from our office and is on its way to you.

 Please note that if you pre-order a certificate, it will not be dispatched until you have successfully completed your entire course.